Interplay between superconductivity and pseudogap state in bilayer cuprate superconductors

 The essential physics of the two-gap feature in the bilayer cuprate superconductors is the same as in the single layer case \cite{feng12}, and can be attributed to the doping and temperature dependence of the charge carrier interactions in the particle-hole and particle-particle channels directly from the kinetic energy by exchanging spin excitations.
-Our present results also indicate that although BS due to the presence of the {\it interlayer} coherent hopping (\ref{interlayer}) causes a peak-dip-hump structure in the low-energy excitation spectrum of the bilayer cuprate superconductors \cite{lan07,feng08}, it may have not an impact on the overall global features for the SC gap and normal-state pseudogap.
+Our present results also indicate that although BS due to the presence of the {\it interlayer} coherent hopping (\ref{interlayer}) can play an important role in the form of the peak-dip-hump structure around the antinodal point \cite{lan07,feng08}, it may have not an impact on the overall global feature for the SC gap and normal-state pseudogap parameters.
+This follows a fact that BS is maximum around the antinodal point, and it vanishes along the nodal direction.
+As an result, this momentum dependence of BS has an impact on the momentum dependence of the peak-dip-hump structure, while it does no has an effect on the momentum independence of the SC gap and normal-state pseudogap parameters.
 Furthermore, in the present bilayer case, we have also calculated the doping dependence of the coupling strength $V_{\rm eff}$, and the result shows that as in the single layer case \cite{feng12}, the coupling strength $V_{\rm eff}$ smoothly decreases upon increasing the doping concentration from a strong-coupling case in the underdoped regime to a weak-coupling side in the overdoped regime.
 Since the charge carrier interactions in both the particle-hole and particle-particle channels are mediated by the same spin excitations as shown in Eq. (\ref{self-energy}), therefore all these charge carrier interactions are controlled by the same magnetic interaction $J$.
 In this sense, both the normal-state pseudogap and SC gap in the phase diagram of the bilayer cuprate superconductors are dominated by one energy scale.
-This is why both $\bar{\Delta}_{\rm pgT}\approx 0$ (then $\bar{\Delta}^{(1)}_{\rm pg}\approx\bar{\Delta}^{(2)}_{\rm pg}\approx\bar{\Delta}_{\rm pgL}$)and $\bar{\Delta}_{\rm hT}\approx 0$ (then $\bar{\Delta}^{(1)}_{\rm h}\approx\bar{\Delta}^{(2)}_{\rm h}\approx\bar{\Delta}_{\rm hL}$) simultaneously in the bilayer cuprate superconductors, and then the two-gap behavior is a universal feature for the single layer and bilayer cuprate superconductors.
+This is why both $\bar{\Delta}_{\rm pgT}\approx 0$ (then $\bar{\Delta}^{(1)}_{\rm pg}\approx\bar{\Delta}^{(2)}_{\rm pg}\approx\bar{\Delta}_{\rm pgL}$) and $\bar{\Delta}_{\rm hT}\approx 0$ (then $\bar{\Delta}^{(1)}_{\rm h}\approx\bar{\Delta}^{(2)}_{\rm h}\approx\bar{\Delta}_{\rm hL}$) simultaneously in the bilayer cuprate superconductors, and then the two-gap behavior is a universal feature for the single layer and bilayer cuprate superconductors.